The Home Page of Signed, Gain, and Biased Graphs

 Copyright ©1996–1999 Thomas Zaslavsky.

 - Eighth Edition (PDF, 1.5 MB), 2012 Sept 6. vi + 340 pp.

 Copyright ©1996–2012 Thomas Zaslavsky.

-These are specialized sub-bibliographies for selected subtopics.
-They are not necessarily up to date; each has its preparation date on the title page.
+These are (very outdated) specialized sub-bibliographies for selected subtopics.
+Each has its preparation date on the title page.

 Glossary of Signed and Gain Graphs and Allied Areas.

 The Glossary has terminology, definitions, and notation; it is a companion to the Bibliography.